 7. Exploring the coast at low tide

-At low tide, it is possible to see beds of mollusks and barnacles, and find jellyfish, starfish or octopus that have washed up on shore.
+At low tide, it is possible to see beds of mollusks and barnacles and find jellyfish, starfish or octopus that have washed up on shore.
 Sea birds use this chance to forage for small critters.
-Occasionally, bears can be seen foraging for food on the shore too.
+Occasionally, bears can be seen foraging for food on the coast too.

-The wide-open beach of Gustavus, with sweeping views of the Fairweather Range and Icy Straight, is one of the most beautiful spots in the area as evidenced by the three photos above.
-Fields of lupine, fireweed and cow parsnip add tons of color to an already stunning location, and bald-eagles are often seen soaring overhead.
-It is a great place for a sunset stroll along the beach, an activity not usually associated with Alaska.
+About a mile from the town center is the wide-open beach of Gustavus, with sweeping views of the Fairweather Range and Icy Straight.
+Fields of lupine, fireweed, and cow parsnip add tons of color to an already stunning location, and bald eagles are often seen soaring overhead.
+It is an excellent place for a sunset stroll along the beach, an activity not usually associated with Alaska.

 10. Sleeping, disconnecting, slowing down